-- Flat, clean, dry, structurally sound, well secured, free of squeaks, free of protruding fasteners and with a moisture content under 12% and within 4% of the moisture content of the flooring material. - Nailed down or screwed down every 6" along the joist to avoid squeaking. - Leave an 1/8" gap around perimeter to allow for expansion. - Leveled by sanding down high spots and filling in low spots with a Portland based leveling patch as necessary.
-For installations using mechanical fasteners of 1 1⁄2" and longer, the subfloor should be flat to within 1⁄4" in 10 feet or 3/16" in 6 foot radius.
-For glue-down installations and installations using mechanical fasteners of less than 1 1⁄2", the subfloor should be flat to within 3/16" in 10 feet or 1/8" in 6 foot radius.
+- Flat, clean, dry, structurally sound, well secured, free of squeaks, free of protruding fasteners and with a moisture content under 12% and within 4% of the moisture content of the flooring material for material less than 3 inches wide; within 2% of the moisture content of the flooring material 3 inches or wider. - Nailed down or screwed down every 6" along the joist to avoid squeaking. - Leave an 1/8" gap around perimeter to allow for expansion. - Leveled by sanding down high spots and filling in low spots with a Portland based leveling patch as necessary.
+For - installations using mechanical fasteners of 1/2" and longer, the subfloor should be flat to within /4" in 10 feet or 3/16" in 6 foot radius.
+For glue-down installations and installations using mechanical fasteners of less than 1 /2", the subfloor should be flat to within 3/16" in 10 feet or 1/8" in 6 foot radius.